 ---

-**Switch**IN held inside its field reads as a button in the on-state — a character that's on, in character, running.
-Not a file at rest.
+IN, held inside its field, reads as a button in the on-state — a character that's running, in character, not a file at rest.
+The promise, drawn literally.
+Try it.

 AE